kluctl/kluctl/docs/gitops/README.md

 The same applies to options like `--dry-run`, which equals to `spec.dryRun: true` in the custom resource.
 Check the documentation of [`KluctlDeployment`](spec/v1beta1/kluctldeployment.md#spec-fields) for more such options.

+## GitOps Commands

+Kluctl GitOps deployments can be controlled via the Kluctl CLI interface, e.g. with `kluctl gitops deploy --namespace my-ns --name my-deployment`, which will trigger a deployment and wait for it to finish.

+See [commands](../kluctl/commands/README.md) for more details.

+## Kluctl Webui

+The same deployments can also be controlled and monitored via the [Kluctl Webui](../webui/README.md).

 ## Installation

 Installation instructions can be found [here](./installation.md)